 - We have posted aerial diagrams of the construction area and staging on Flickr.
-As work progresses, we will add construction photos.

 We are building a bridge along Fairhaven Parkway (SR 11) in the vicinity of 20th Street for Padden Creek.
 We continue coordinating closely with the city of Bellingham because they are developing a project to remove Padden Creek from a tunnel that the creek currently runs through.
 They want to open the creek to the daylight.

 Approximately 2,200 feet of Padden Creek runs through a brick tunnel that was built circa 1892.
 A small stretch of that tunnel runs beneath our highway.
 The tunnel is barrier for fish.
 We'll build a bridge along Fairhaven Parkway for the creek to pass beneath.

 In cooperation with the city, we will build a bridge so that the city can get the creek out of the tunnel and back into a natural streambed.

 Removing the old brick tunnel and replacing it with a shorter bridge will be a dramatic improvement for the environment, especially fish.

 What is the project timeline?

 Construction began in May 2013 and is expected to be completed by spring 2014.

 |Financial Data for PIN 101120D

 |2005 Gas Tax (TPA)